Skip to content

 Can an executive assistant work remotely?

 Absolutely!
 In fact, the executive assistant role can be a great fit for a remote or hybrid schedule.
+Studies show that remote executive assistants often match or exceed the productivity of their in-office counterparts, with one Stanford study finding that remote workers are 13% more productive.
 With strong communication skills and the right technology, experienced executive assistants can handle scheduling, inbox management, travel coordination, and other administrative duties without needing to be physically present in the office.
-However, it’s not as straightforward as allowing your EA to work from anywhere — there are legal considerations and communication pitfalls.
-We’ve put together our top strategies for remote success with your EA.

 What are the main differences between a virtual assistant and an executive assistant?